Info

 • Run Linux.

 The Nvidia GB200 Grace-Blackwell superchip has truly amazing specs to show off.
 GPTrack.ai ready-to-use rack server systems with multiple NV-linked Nvidia GB200 Grace-Blackwell (up to 72) are available now.
-GB300 Blackwell Ultra will be available in Q4 2025.
+GB300 Blackwell Ultra will be available in Q1 2026.
 Be one of the first in the world to get a GB200 or GB300 rack system.
 Order now!

 What is the difference to alternative systems?

-The main difference between GH200/GB200 and alternative systems is that with GH200/GB200, the GPU is connected to the CPU via a 900 GB/s NVLink vs. 128 GB/s PCIe gen5 used by traditional systems.
-Furthermore, multiple superchips can be connected via 900/1800 GB/s NVLink vs. orders of magnitude slower network connections used by traditional systems.
-Since these are the main bottlenecks, GH200/GB200's high-speed connections directly translate to much higher performance compared to traditional architectures.
-Also, multiple NV-linked GH200 or GB200 act as a single giant GPU (CPU-GPU superchip) with one single giant coherent memory pool.
+The main difference between GH200/GB200/GB300 and alternative systems is that with GH200/GB200/GB300, the GPU is connected to the CPU via a 900 GB/s chip-2-chip NVLink vs. 128 GB/s PCIe gen5 used by traditional systems.
+Furthermore, multiple GB200/GB300 superchips and HGX B200/B300 are connected via 1800 GB/s NVLink vs. orders of magnitude slower network or PCIe connections used by traditional systems.
+Since these are the main bottlenecks, GH200/GB200/GB300's high-speed connections directly translate to much higher performance compared to traditional architectures.
+Also, multiple NV-linked (G)B200 or (G)B300 act as a single giant GPU with one single giant coherent memory pool.
+Since even PCIe gen 6 is much slower, Nvidia does not offer B200 and B300 as PCIe cards any more (only as SXM or superchip).
+We highly recommend choosing NV-linked systems over systems connected via PCIe and/or network.

 What is the difference to server systems of competitors?

-• Size: We focus on systems that are not bigger than one single rack.
-With GB200 that gives you more than an exaflop of compute.
-If that is really not enough for you, we are happy to make you a custom offer.
-But for many people, one complete rack is more than needed and too expensive.
-That is why we also offer smaller systems with only 1, 2, 4, 8, 16 or 18 superchips (NVL2, NVL4, NVL8, NVL16 and NVL36).
-We are, to our knowledge, the only ones in the world where you can get systems smaller than a complete GB200 NVL72 rack.
+• Size: A single GB200/GB300 NVL72 rack gives you more than an exaflop of compute.
+For some people, one complete rack is more than needed and too expensive.
+That is why we also offer smaller (half-size) systems with only 18 superchips (NVL36).
+We are, to our knowledge, the only ones in the world where you can get systems smaller than a complete GB200/GB300 NVL72 rack.

-• In-rack CDU: Our rack server systems come standard with liquid cooling and a CDU integrated directly into the rack.
+• In-rack CDU: Our rack server systems are available with liquid cooling and a CDU integrated directly into the rack.
 You can choose between an air-liquid and liquid-liquid CDU.

-• Ready-to-use: In contrast to other vendors, our systems come fully integrated and ready-to-use.
+• Ready-to-use: Our systems can be ordered fully integrated and ready-to-use.
 Everything that is needed is included and tested.
 All you need to do is plug your system in to run it.

-• Technical details of our GH200/GB200 rackserver systems (base configuration)
+• Technical details of our GB200/GB300 rackserver systems

 • Liquid-cooled